jpmartin22/Multimodal_Anti_Money_Laundering/PHASE3.md

   - [x] Services stopped / resources removed
   - Evidence:
     - [x] screenshot of empty/cleaned GCP console
-    - [x] explanation : clean up is done
+    - [x] explanation : After completing the demo recording, the Cloud Run service aml-multimodal-scorer was deleted from the GCP console.
+The empty Cloud Run services page confirms all billable resources have been removed to avoid ongoing charges.

 > **Checklist:** This is a *guideline*, not a scoring sheet.
 Operational rigor and documented evidence are what get graded — boxes checked without evidence are incomplete.